 Under the menu section Controller > Motor setup > Position sensors, you can find the menu items for configuring the position sensors of the electric motor.
 At the moment, the Controller supports two types of sensors - Hall sensors and a rotation angle sensor (encoder).

-Sensor type - There are currently two types of sensors available:
+Sensor type - Parameter needs reboot if manually changed.
+There are currently two types of sensors available:

 Hall - Hall sensors.